kube-rs/website/docs/controllers/object.md

     Kopium is a relatively new project and it is [neither feature complete nor bug free at the moment](https://github.com/kube-rs/kopium/issues).
 While feedback has been very positive, and people have so far contributed fixes for several major customresources; **expect some snags**.

-These generated structs are sometimes published for easier consumption consumption.
+These generated structs are sometimes published for easier consumption.
 The [kube-custom-resources-rs](https://github.com/metio/kube-custom-resources-rs) crate contains a catalog of generated code from compatible schemas.

 ## Dynamic Typing